SnowyMouse/chimera/README.md

 strip.exe strings.dll
 ```
 For the correct DLL version information to be set [Git for Windows](https://gitforwindows.org/) must be installed, but this is not required to compile Chimera.

+#### Windows XP
+Compiling Chimera with Windows XP support is mostly the same as normal, however a patched version of winpthread is needed when using the above toolchain.
+1. Download the winpthread patch [here (direct link)](https://github.com/SnowyMouse/chimera/releases/download/toolchain/winlibs-i686-posix-dwarf-gcc-11.4.0-mingw-w64msvcrt-11.0.0-winpthread-w9x-patch.7z) and overwrite the files in `mingw32` with those provided by the patch.
+2. When running CMake, pass the argument `-DCHIMERA_WINXP=ON` to enable Windows XP support.

 ### Linux
 Chimera can be cross-compiled from a Linux host.